Fit as a Mama Bear

 Shelby Stover

 A classic flavor rolled into a high-protein snack to keep you full.
-These gluten-free protein balls are an easy way to curb a classic craving!
+These gluten-free peanut butter protein balls are an easy way to boost your intake and curb a craving.

 5 from 1 vote